-Perspective: Amid aids crisis, LGBTQ press won key First Amendment battle
+Perspective: Amid AIDS crisis, LGBTQ press won key First Amendment battle

 ROOTS OF THE GAY AND LESBIAN PRESS

-of Bilitis and the Mattachine Society, lesbian and gay social clubs that set the stage for activism, turned to the power of the press — their own — to inform others about their work.
+In the 1940s and ’50s, the Daughters of Bilitis and the Mattachine Society, lesbian and gay social clubs that set the stage for activism, turned to the power of the press — their own — to inform others about their work.
 Magazines such as The Ladder, ONE and the Mattachine Review were funded from the wallets of the editors, writers and friends.
 The magazines were mailed across the country and passed from person to person.
 In 1954, the U.S. Post Office refused to distribute an issue of ONE, citing obscenity laws.
 After losing in lower courts, ONE took the case to the Supreme Court, which in 1958 issued a one-sentence ruling, upholding the magazine’s First Amendment right to publish.
 It was a landmark victory for the movement.

 From Rise Up: Stonewall and the LGBTQ Rights Movement, a Freedom Forum traveling exhibit opening June 26 at the Museum of Pop Culture in Seattle.